 It’s easy to look at what other people do and offer advice, corrections, and suggestions.
 Yet, that doesn’t help us.
 Those who achieve their goals are the ones focused on their responsibilities only.

 The soul of the sluggard craves and gets nothing, while the soul of the diligent is richly supplied. – Proverbs 13:4

 When we consistently work at something, we find contentment.
-If we simply want without work, we are left unfulfilled.
+If we want without work, we are left unfulfilled.

 Work is messy.

 Where there are no oxen, the manger is clean, but abundant crops come by the strength of the ox. – Proverbs 14:4